oven-sh/bun/README.md

 bun itself is MIT-licensed.

 However, JavaScriptCore (and WebKit) is LGPL-2 and bun statically links it.
+WebCore files from WebKit are also licensed under LGPL2.

 Per LGPL2: